 Jochen Bartl sent me this message:

-Another sad but valid reason to use summarization could be also due to licensing.
+Another sad but valid reason to use summarization could also be due to licensing.
 There are still vendors out there who put artificial limitations on their data center gear.
-Nexus 5600 for example supports only 256 dynamic routes in the LAN_BASE_SERVICES_PKG license.
+Nexus 5600, for example, supports only 256 dynamic routes in the LAN_BASE_SERVICES_PKG license.
 Ordering and getting budget for a license upgrade can become quite a challenge on its own in some organizations ;-)

 Finally, there’s always a dinosaur hiding in a dusty closet.
 As an anonymous commenter wrote: